HadrienG2/3photons-julia/Porting_Notes.md

 and more dynamic systems which either catch my mistakes at runtime or don't catch them at all will start with a negative apriori from my side.

-As a computing engineer, I am ready to dedicate significant time to learning a new technology, so I am less sensitive to "how quickly can I learn X" concerns than many others will.
+As a software engineer, I am ready to dedicate significant time to learning a new technology, so I am less sensitive to "how quickly can I learn X" concerns than many others will.